gdr1461/GAdminV2/docs/Command.md

 Command.Rank: string | number -- Rank required to use command.
-Command.Fluid: boolean --[[ Will API be able to send updates to the client for this commannd and will UpPeRcAsE matter when you call command in the chat. ]]
+Command.Fluid: boolean --[[ Will API be able to send updates to the client for this command and will UpPeRcAsE matter when you call command in the chat. ]]

 Command.Arguments: array -- Arguments that you may need for your own command.